nconn34/portfolio/README.md

 ## Known Bugs

-* No bugs- they said the perfect code couldn't be written...
+* No bugs- they said the perfect code couldn't be written...muahahahaha

 ## License